3D printing with Inconel

 Inconel 718 is a nickel superalloy that offers exceptional heat resistance, maintaining its structural properties up to 650° C. This superalloy is comprised of 55% nickel, 21% iron, and chrome, as well as other less concentrated elements.
 The parts printed with Inconel possess a high range or working temperatures (from -250 °C up to 650 °C) meaning that they are used in sectors associated with extreme temperatures, such as turbines, heat exchangers, engines, or cryogenic devices.

-To print with Inconel, it is especially important to control the heat warps that occur during the melting and solidifying of the powder layers.
+To 3D print with inconel, it is especially important to control the heat warps that occur during the melting and solidifying of the powder layers.
 Choosing the correct support strategy in accordance with the geometrics of the part is essential to guarantee the dimensional tolerance.

 Technical specifications of Inconel